+At 106.31 and 2141.60 change “Group Addressed Privacy” to “Group addressed privacy”.

+At 646.43 change “receive privacy” to “receive “Group addressed privacy””.

+At 1719.8 change “"Group Addressed Privacy"” to ““Group addressed privacy”” (note the sexified quotes).

 Change the first two paras of 9.6.20.5 as follows:

 The Information Response frame is an Action or Action No Ack frame of category DMG.
 The format of an Information Response frame Action field is shown in Table 9-386 (Information Response frame Action field format).